How To Remove ALL Viruses from Your PC [2023 Updated]

 When Internet Explorer has completed its task, click on the “Close” button in the confirmation dialogue box.
 Close your browser and then you can open Internet Explorer again.

-STEP 6: Use Malwarebytes to remove trojans and browser hijackers
+STEP 4: Use Malwarebytes to remove for Trojans and Unwanted Programs

-In this step, we will install and run a scan with Malwarebytes Free to remove any infections, adware, or potentially unwanted programs that may be present on your computer.
+In this next step, we will we will install Malwarebytes to scan and remove any infections, adware, or potentially unwanted programs that may be present on your computer.

 You can download Malwarebytes by clicking the link below.